 Messiah makes an impact however it is sung.
 But what's so special about an oratorio written in a rush and using recycled material?
 Claudia Pritchard explains

 Handel's Messiah is in a class of its own, an oratorio that is operatic in its scale and ambition, packed with wonderful arias, ensemble and choruses, and, driven along to its transcendent climax by an orchestral score that is both rhythmically compelling and enriched by brilliant instrumentation, above all, perhaps, the triumphant brass and timpani.

 But Messiah was not always – and is not now – the preserve of Christmas.
 While it opens with the story of the Nativity of Christ, its full, three-part performance includes Christ's betrayal and crucifixion, and finally, the victory over mortality: "O Death, Where is They Sting?"
-Accordingly, it was first performed, in Dublin, just after Easter, in April 1742 – we are on the cusp of its 275th anniversary – and given its first London performance a year later, during Lent.
+Accordingly, it was first performed, in Dublin, just after Easter, in April 174, and given its first London performance a year later – 275 years ago – during Lent.